Prabhu204/Character-Level-CNN/README.md

 For testing a model:

-python test.py -b 'batch_size' -i 'path to saved trained model for evaluation'
+python test.py -b 'enter batch size' -i 'path of the saved model for evaluation'